bingyuzhang/bingyu/research-en.md

  - $S^1$-action on the Hochschild homology of the Tamarkin Category.
 Joint with Wenyuan Li, in preparation.

  - Non-linear microlocal cut-off functors.
-Preprint. [arXiv](https://arxiv.org/abs/2406.02725).
+To appear in _Rend.
+Sem.
+Mat.
+Univ.
+Padova._ [arXiv](https://arxiv.org/abs/2406.02725).

    A splitting result in an early version of this article is removed.
 The result is essentially a reprography of Proposition 3.1.10 of [(_Sheaves and symplectic geometry of cotangent bundles_)](https://arxiv.org/abs/1905.07341) with the present form of cut-off functors.